You are using an outdated browser. Please upgrade your browser to improve your experience.

 • contact information - for example email, address, postcode and phone number.

-• online information – for example cookies and IP address (your computer’s internet address), if you use our websites
+• online information – for example cookies and IP address (your computer’s internet address), if you use our websites.

 • financial information –bank account details for any payments you make to us or we make to you.

 • audio or video recordings – for example voice recording when you contact us, or CCTV footage if you visit our offices.
-Calls may be recorded for regulatory purposes, such as calls relating to the reception, transmission and execution of investment orders.
+Calls may be monitored and recorded for regulatory purposes, such as calls relating to the reception, transmission and execution of investment orders.

 • contractual information – for example details about your products and benefits.